Mohammad Kazem Shariatmadari: Political positions

 Shariatmadari was at odds with Khomeini's interpretation of the concept of the "Leadership of Jurists" (Wilayat al-faqih), according to which clerics may assume political leadership if the current government is found to rule against the interests of the public.
 Contrary to Khomeini, Shariatmadari adhered to the traditional Twelver Shiite view, according to which the clergy ought to serve society and remain aloof from politics.
 Furthermore, Shariatmadari strongly believed that no system of government can be coerced upon a people, no matter how morally correct it may be.
 Instead, people need to be able to freely elect a government.
 He believed a democratic government where the people administer their own affairs is perfectly compatible with the correct interpretation of the Leadership of the Jurists.
 Before the revolution, Shariatmadari wanted a return to the system of constitutional monarchy that was enacted in the Iranian Constitution of 1906.
+He also was the leader of South Azerbaijan national movement in Iran and supported the idea of South Azerbaijan Autonomy within Iran or independence, if is it impossible to achieve.
 He encouraged peaceful demonstrations to avoid bloodshed.
 According to such a system, the Shah's power was limited and the ruling of the country was mostly in the hands of the people through a parliamentary system.
 Mohammad Reza Pahlavi, the then Shah of Iran, and his allies, however, took the pacifism of clerics such as Shariatmadari as a sign of weakness.
 The Shah's government declared a ban on Muharram commemorations hoping to stop revolutionary protests.
 After a series of severe crack downs on the people and the clerics and the killing and arrest of many, Shariatmadari criticized the Shah's government and declared it non-Islamic, tacitly giving support to the revolution hoping that a democracy would be established in Iran.

 On 26 November 1979, Shariatmadari denounced the occupation of the US embassy in Tehran.
 He also criticized Khomeini's system of government as not being compatible with Islam or representing the will of the Iranian people.
 He severely criticized the way in which a referendum was conducted to establish Khomeini's system of government.